kelloggm/wpi-paper/experiments/experimental-procedure.md

    e. add this script: `chmod +x wpi.sh ; git add wpi.sh`
    f. commit the script and buildfile changes: `git commit -am "enable WPI" ; git push origin wpi-enabled`
    g. execute the script: `./wpi.sh`
-   h. record[[TODO: where?]] the number of errors issued by the typecheckers (and which typechecker issued the error) after the script is finished
+   h. record (in the spreadsheet, in a tab for this project; you may need to create one by copying another tab) the number of errors issued by the typecheckers (and which typechecker issued the error) after the script is finished

 7. Create a branch for the code with inferred annotations
    a.
 Create a branch: `git checkout -b wpi-annotations annotation-statistics`